-NOTE:

-Standby mode can be used when device operates below 200KHz with PLL shut down.
+Note: Standby mode can be used when the device operates below 200 kHz if the PLL is shut down.

 6.3.7 CLKO Select Register (SIM_CLKOUT)

 The CLKO select register can be used to multiplex out selected clocks generated inside the clock generation and SIM modules.
 All functionality is for test purposes only and is subject to unspecified latencies.
 Glitches may be produced when the clock is enabled or switched.